HomeServicesHoliday let accounting

 FHL transition modelling is a one-off £450 fixed fee, included for the first month of any ongoing engagement.

 I had a Marlow short-let on Airbnb and had been treating it as FHL for six years.
-They walked me through the post-FHL transition in two meetings, recovered £4,200 in stranded capital allowances, and put me on a clean monthly process.
+The firm they matched me with walked me through the post-FHL transition in two meetings, recovered £4,200 in stranded capital allowances, and put me on a clean monthly process.

 L. Beaumont, landlord, Windsor SL4 · 5 properties